Skip to main content

 Anti-pattern catalog — overview

 The Architectural Type System for Verum maintains a canonical catalog of architectural defects, each registered as a refinement-level predicate the compiler checks.
 This page indexes the catalog and explains its structure.
-Each anti-pattern has its deep entry in one of the three band-specific pages.
+Each anti-pattern has its deep entry in one of the four band-specific pages.

 The catalog itself — the closed enumeration of canonical anti-patterns — is the canonical source.
 The website mirrors the catalog exactly; adding a new pattern is the only way to extend the surface, and the docs follow the catalog, never the other way round.